danth/stylix/docs/src/installation.md

-that once you have a copy of this repo, using either a local checkout, [niv](https://github.com/nmattia/niv), or any other method, you can import it to get the NixOS module as the `nixosModules.stylix` attribute and the Home Manager module as the `homeManagerModules.stylix` attribute.
+that once you have a copy of this repo, using either a local checkout, [niv](https://github.com/nmattia/niv), or any other method, you can import it to get the NixOS module as the `nixosModules.stylix` attribute and the Home Manager module as the `homeModules.stylix` attribute.

 ```nix
 let